 I found Yowza annoying.
 The app is built mainly for online shopping, which is not beneficial for me because I do most of my shopping in stores.
 Unfortunately, I couldn’t find any in-store offers to use.
 Another issue I had with it was that the pages took a long time to load.
 It could have been that my internet decided to stop working just when I was reviewing this app, but I didn’t have any issues with the other apps I tested that night.

-Another major issue I had with Yowza is that some of the offers didn’t even seem like legitimate offers.
+Another major problem that I had with Yowza is that some of the offers didn’t even seem like legitimate offers.
 It seemed like companies just advertising on Yowza to try to get you to visit their website.

 Yowza does have one cool feature that I didn’t see on any other app, and that was the local offers section.
 I think the point here was to get offers for smaller, locally owned shops and restaurants.
 Unfortunately, it needs a lot of work.
 I put in Savannah, Ga as my address, and I was shown offers for restaurants in Houston and in Michigan.
 I think the app just shows you all the smaller companies nationwide that are Yowza partners, but that makes it really difficult to use.
 I’d rather they just have a message stating that there are no local offers available in my area than show me cool restaurants in different states.